Crime, Law, and Society

 J 385 Communication Law (SSC) Legal aspects of the mass media: constitutional freedom of expression, news gathering, access to public records and proceedings, libel, privacy, copyright, advertising, electronic media regulation, and antitrust.
 Prereq: J 201, sophomore standing.

 J 397 Media Ethics (AL) Ethical problems in mass media: privacy, violence, pornography, truth telling, objectivity, media codes, public interest, media accountability.
-Prereq: J 201, sophomore standing.
+Prereq: J 201.

-J 496 Topic: Communication Ethics and Law (only this course title is approved) Analyses of ethical and legal issues confronting the communications industry using various ethical and legal theories, readings, and cases relevant to the specific topic.
+J 496 Topic: Communication Ethics and Law (topic course would have to be approved by GSS) Analyses of ethical and legal issues confronting the communications industry using various ethical and legal theories, readings, and cases relevant to the specific topic.
+Prereq: J 201, junior standing.

 LING 415 Semantics Survey of the fundamentals of semantic theory from traditional formal logic to modern cognitive approaches.
 Additional coverage of fundamental notions in pragmatics.
 Prereq: LING 290 passed with a grade of C– or better.